JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: System Model

-To enable flexible management of the compression process, We employ different scheduling methods tailored to various input prompt types, enabling flexible management of the compression process.
+To enable flexible management of the compression process, we employ different scheduling methods tailored to various input prompt types, thereby allowing for efficient management of the compression process.
 The behavior of the compression process can be controlled through different choices of $\sigma(t)$: